wearelumenai/distclus/README.md

 - `Impl() Impl`: get implementation
 - `Space() Space`: get space
 - `Status() core.OCStatus`: get algo status (Status and Error if failed)
-- `RuntimeFigures() figures.RuntimeFigures`: algorithm figures of type `map[string]float64`
+- `RuntimeFigures() RuntimeFigures`: algorithm figures of type `map[string]float64`

 #### `core.OCCtrl` interface (core/ctrl.go)

 - `Init() error`: initialize the algorithm with implentation strategy (random, given, kmeans++, ...)
-- `Play(Finishing, time.Duration) error`: execute the algorithm, with specific `Finishing` and timeout duration if given
+- `Play() error`: execute the algorithm, with specific `Finishing` and timeout duration if given
 - `Pause() error`: pause execution.
 Use methods `Play` or `Stop` to exit this state
-- `Wait(Finishing, time.Duration) error`: wait until algorithm terminates finish its execution, with specific `Finishing` and timeout duration if given
+- `Wait(Finishing, time.Duration) error`: wait until algorithm terminates finish its execution, with specific `Finishing` and timeout duration if >= 0
 - `Stop() error`: stop execution and status become `Finished`.
 Play back is possible
 - `Push(elemt Elemt) error`: push an element
 - `Predict(elemt Elemt) (Elemt, int, float64)`: according to previous method, get centroid, its index and minimal distance with closest centroid in array of clustering centroids for input elemt
-- `Batch(core.Finishing, time.Duration) error` execute the algorithm in batch mode.
+- `Batch() error` execute the algorithm in batch mode.
 Similar to the call sequence of `Play` and `Wait`, with specific `Finishing` and timeout duration if given
-- `Reconfigure(ImplConf, Space) error`: reconfigure at runtime this algorithm with new impl and space
+- `SetConf(Conf) error`: change of configuration.
+Can not be done during initialization or running status
+- `SetSpace(Space) error`: change of space.
+Can not be done during initialization or running status
 - `Copy(ImplConf, Space) (OnlineClust, error)`: return a copy of this algorithm with entire execution context

 ### ```mcmc.LateDistrib``` struct